linode/apl-core/README.md

 ## 🎉 Otomi Features

-✅  Advanced ingress architecture

 ✅  Drag and Drop apps to create your own preferred suite

+✅  Advanced ingress architecture.
+Expose services with just one click

-✅  Configure network policies for ingress and egress
+✅  Configure network policies for internal ingress and external egress

 ✅  Deploy Knative serverless workloads without writing any YAML